-Most of them are kind, caring, and really appreciative of the help you can provide them.
+Most clients are kind and caring.
 They will teach you a lot about yourself as a person as well as a professional.
-Their presenting concerns will force you to go outside of your comfort zone to try different approaches and find unique ways to relate to each of them.
+The presenting concerns will force you to go outside of your comfort zone to try different approaches and find unique ways to relate to each of your clients.

 Experience Working with Other Passionate Professionals

 It has been my experience that the people who work at CMHCs are passionate, caring, and empathic individuals who truly care about the clients they work with.
 Generally, people have an open door policy and are available for regular consultations, advice, laughter, and an overall good sense of inter-professional support.